iankoulski/gitlab/README.md

 # GitLab
-An easy to operate GitLab container as a [Depend on Docker](https://github.com/iankoulski/depend-on-docker)
+An easy to operate GitLab container as a [Depend on Docker](https://github.com/iankoulski/depend-on-docker) project